Chirostenotes: History of discovery

 Slowly the precise relationship between the finds became clear.
 In 1960 Alexander Wetmore concluded that Caenagnathus was not a bird but an ornithomimid.
 In 1969 Edwin Colbert and Dale Russell suggested that Chirostenotes and Macrophalangia were one and the same animal.
 In 1976 Halszka Osmólska described Caenagnathus as an oviraptorosaurian.
 In 1981 the announcement of Elmisaurus, an Asian form of which both hand and feet had been preserved, showed the soundness of Colbert and Russell's conjecture.

 In 1988, a specimen from storage since 1923 was discovered and studied by Philip J. Currie and Dale Russell.
 This fossil helped link the other discoveries into a single dinosaur.
 Since the first name applied to any of these remains was Chirostenotes, this were the only name that was recognized as valid.

 Currie and Russell also addressed the complicating issue of a possible second form being present in the material.
 In 1933 William Arthur Parks had named Ornithomimus elegans, based on specimen ROM 781, another foot from Alberta.
 In 1971, Joël Cracraft, still under the assumption Caenagnathus was a bird, had named a second species of Caenagnathus: Caenagnathus sternbergi, based on specimen CMN 2690, a small lower jaw.
 In 1988 Russell and Currie concluded that these fossils might present a more gracile morph of Chirostenotes pergracilis.
 In 1989 however, Currie thought that they represented a separate smaller species, and named this as a second species of the closely related Elmisaurus: Elmisaurus elegans.
 In 1997, this was renamed to Chirostenotes elegans by Hans-Dieter Sues.
 The species was moved to the new genus Leptorhynchos in 2013.

 Several larger skeletons from the early Maastrichtian Horseshoe Canyon Formation of Alberta and the late Maastrichtian Hell Creek Formation of Montana and South Dakota have been referred to Chirostenotes in the past, though more recent studies concluded that they represent several new species.
 The Horseshore Canyon formation specimen was renamed Epichirostenotes in 2011, while the Hell Creek Formation specimens have been referred to the genus Anzu.

-In 2007 a cladistic study by Philip Senter cast doubt on the idea that all of the large Dinosaur Park Formation fossils belonged to the same creature.
+In 2007 a cladistic study by Philip Senter cast doubt on the idea that all of the large Dinosaur Park Formation fossils belonged to the same animal.
 Coding the original hand and jaw specimens separately showed that while the Caenagnathus holotype remained in the more basal position in the Caenagnathidae commonly assigned to it, the Chirostenotes pergracilis holotype was placed as an advanced oviraptorosaurian and an oviraptorid.
 Subsequent studies found that the Caenagnathus jaws did in fact group together with other traditional caenagnathids, but not necessarily Chirostenotes.
 New specimens described by Funston et al. (2015) and Funston & Currie (2020) indicated that Chirostenotes is a distinct form from Caenagnathus.